-You play through the eyes of Cherokee native and main protagonist, Domasi “Tommy” Tawodi.
+In Prey, we play through the eyes of Cherokee native and main protagonist, Domasi “Tommy” Tawodi.
 After serving in the U.S. Armed Forces, Tommy lives on a Native American reservation as a garage mechanic.
-His girlfriend, Jen, owns a bar on the reservation, and they are at the bar with Tommy’s grandfather when the alien spaceship known as the Sphere abducts them.
+His girlfriend, Jen, owns a bar on the reservation.
+They are at the bar with Tommy’s grandfather when the alien spaceship known as the Sphere abducts them.
 This event triggers a deep dive into Tommy’s Cherokee heritage, awakening spiritual abilities.

 As Tommy faces a barrage of alien threats, the spirit of Tommy’s grandfather, Enisi, helps him discover spiritual abilities from his Cherokee lineage in The Land of the Ancients.
 Tommy also is granted a spirit guide, Talon, which is the soul of his childhood pet hawk.
 Prey’s climax arrives when he confronts a transformed Jen, forced into an agonizing decision.
-Tommy finds the alien pod holding his girlfriend, Jen—but it’s too late as her lower half has been surgically replaced by a rabid alien creature that she can’t control.
+Tommy finds the alien pod holding his girlfriend, Jen.
+But it’s too late as her lower half has been surgically replaced by a rabid alien creature that she can’t control.
 In a kill or be killed situation, Tommy fights the creature, ultimately defeating it.
 Unable to separate Jen from the dead alien, she begs Tommy to kill her.
-Sadly, he does just that.
+Tragically, he does just that.

-At the end of the game, Tommy is faced with the Mother of the Sphere.
-In a surprising twist, she is a human woman who was abducted from Earth long ago and who had defeated the previous Mother of The Sphere.
-Whoever defeats the Mother of the Sphere gets to take their place and reap the mighty power that comes with the ship.
+Tommy’s path leads him to a showdown against the Mother of the Sphere.
+In a surprising twist, she is a human woman who was abducted from Earth long ago.
+She had defeated the previous Mother of The Sphere.
+We learn that whoever defeats the Mother of the Sphere gets to take their place and reap the mighty power that comes with the ship.
 Tommy does defeat her, and she begs him to take over the Sphere as the new Mother.

 Before he answers, a burst of light engulfs Tommy.
 He finds himself inside the Mother’s den overwhelmed by data which mentally and physically courses through him as he obtains immense power.
 His grandfather, Enisi, appears from the spirit realm and helps him overcome the sensation of power.
-At the end of the day, Tommy steers the Sphere to be obliterated by ramming it straight into the sun, choosing to end its existence.
-In The Land of the Ancients, Tommy meets Enisi and Jen once more, hoping that he can finally live there in peace.
-Enisi tells Tommy his time is not over.
-After a short goodbye, Tommy is returned to Earth fully intact.
-And that’s the story!
+In Prey’s final, sacrificial act, Tommy steers the Sphere into the sun, choosing to end its existence.
+In The Land of the Ancients, he reunites with Enisi and Jen, finding solace in the hope for a peaceful existence.

-Reflecting on my experience with Prey, I realize that as a child, I had no clue what this game was about when I booted it up on my console.
-In a way, I miss the days that didn’t give you teaser trailers, trailers, gameplay footage, and an abundance of knowledge about a game before you play it.
-I think one thing gamers love about these older video game titles is the pure experience of the game, and not really knowing what to expect going into it.
+Reflecting on my experience with Prey, I realize that as a child, I had no inkling of what awaited me in the game.
+Unlike today’s inundation of trailers and previews, back then, there was an element of delightful surprise.
 My parents would take me and my brother to Blockbuster (I know, I know, such a long time ago) almost every other weekend to rent a movie or video game.
-Back then, there was no serious expectation for a game, and you would probably feel happy picking out just about anything from the rental store.
+There was no serious expectation for a game, and you would probably feel happy picking out just about anything from the rental store.

-Prey happened to be one of these Blockbuster games, and I am so glad I was able to play it.
+Prey (2006) happened to be one of these Blockbuster games, and I am so glad I was able to play it.
 Strangely, this is also one of the few games I remember playing that had a Native American as the main character.
 I have very little Native blood (my great-great-grandmother was half-blooded Cherokee), but I do love learning about other cultures.
-I’m sure not everything is depicted accurately for the culture in the game, but it does bring to light that more Native American culture would be fun to explore in the genre of video games.
+I’m sure not everything is depicted accurately for the culture in the game.
+However, it does bring to light that more Native American culture would be fun to explore in more video games.